gurumojo/text/neurodiversity/diagnosis.md

 threads in our outlook with respect to justice, agency, and empathy, the ways our environment and resulting behavior trends disable us do very little in the way of accurately describing a vast array of experiences and perspectives.
 We have a different neuron wiring plan, no big whoop.
+The left and right amygdala failed to connect in a typical way and found other pathways for sharing vital information within the brain.
 Overly optimized systems, or those overtly tuned to a contrary purpose, tend to fail under such load and this has played out in tragic comedy as neurotypical reaction to pandemic life.

 There are clusters of co-occurring conditions typically experienced by autistic people, but severity labels (apart from missing the mark entirely) are typically used by those blind to this reality and the very dynamic nature of how abled one is from moment to moment.
-My take so far is that the most-feared aspects of "autism" amount to medical disablities also presenting in allistic populations.
+My take so far is that the most-feared aspects of autism amount to medical disablities also presenting in allistic populations.
 The most disabling feature of a life autistic for many adults has not been physical deformity, but social oppression seeking to enforce a mythical normal;
-systems and infrastructure built fully ignorant to their common needs; a near total lack of willingness to hold space embracing uncommon or undesirable ways of being.
+systems and infrastructure built fully ignorant to their common needs; effects of a total lack of willingness to hold space embracing uncommon or undesirable ways of being.

 Writ large by those dubbing themselves allies amidst gnashing of teeth at how much suffering *they* face at the hands of this so called monstrous calamity,